FAQs

 Applying for Housing - First-Year

-2. You do not need to log-in ahead of time and accept your LLC offer.
-If you get an offer for an LLC, you will "accept" this offer by reserving a room
+3. You do not need to log-in ahead of time and accept your LLC offer.
+If you get an offer for an LLC, you will "accept" this offer by reserving a room during your reservation time in that community.

 For the 2026-2027 academic year, our first-year traditional